 Each PGY-1 resident is required to work an average of two weekends per month.
 The Community pharmacy resident provides service in the outpatient pharmacy.

 Our residents receive an adjunct clinical instructor appointment with the University of Michigan College of Pharmacy.
-In this role, the Community Pharmacy Resident assist with instruction in Pharmacy 504, Pharmacy Practice Skills I. The resident also participates in precepting PharmD students on clinical rotation.
-An optional teaching certificate program is also offered.
+In this role, the Community Pharmacy Resident assists with instruction in Pharmacy 504, Pharmacy Practice Skills I. The resident also participates in precepting PharmD students on clinical rotation.
+An optional teaching certificate program is offered.

 Residency Director Information